Skip to content

 If a lot of temporary data accumulates over time, it will slow down the browser and conflict with its functionality.
 Therefore, you should consider deleting these cache files.

-Apple Safari Advanced Preference Show Develop MenuIt will enable a new Develop menu in the Safari menu bar.
+Show Develop menu in menu bar on Safari macOSIt will enable a new Develop menu in the menubar.

-Empty Caches from Develop menu in Safari browserIt will clear and empty all the cache files stored within the Safari browser.
+Empty Caches in Safari under Develop menu on menu barIt will clear and empty all the cache files stored within the browser.

 Upon deleting the cache files, the browser might take a few extra seconds to load the websites.
 However, this would be a one-time delay and could prove worth the wait if it rectifies the underlying issue.

-Deleting the website data would sign you out of all the logged-in sites and remove the saved information.
-So make sure you sign in to the browser via your Apple account to restore all those data.
+Deleting the website data would sign you out of all the logged-in sites and remove the temporary data, including the cache.
+Relaunch the browser app to check if it resolves the problem.

 In some instances, third-party add-ons could break the browser’s functionality.
-The best way to verify if that is the case is to disable all the extensions and then try using the browser.
+The best way to verify this is to turn off all the extensions and then try using the browser.

 If the issue no longer appears, then the culprit was one of those extensions, and you should consider disabling or uninstalling the issue-causing one right away.